International School of Qingdao: History

-The International School of Qingdao (ISQ), formerly known as QMIS (Qingdao MTI International School), was established by International Schools Consortium (iSC), a non-profit corporation committed to educational work in China.
+The International School of Qingdao, formerly known as QMIS, was established by LifePlus, a non-profit corporation committed to educational work in China.
 This includes establishing international schools for expatriate children and promoting cultural understanding and exchanges.
-ISQ was the second of seven schools to be established under the International Schools Consortium.
-ISQ obtained licensing from the Qingdao Education Commission in June 1996 and the National Education Ministry on September 23, 1996.
+International School of Qingdao was the second of seven schools to be established under the LifePlus.
+International School of Qingdao obtained licensing from the Qingdao Education Commission in June 1996 and the National Education Ministry on September 23, 1996, making it the first international school in Qingdao and Shandong.

-When ISQ began in the fall of 1996, there were eight students in kindergarten through fourth grade.
+When the International School of Qingdao began in the fall of 1996, there were eight students in kindergarten through fourth grade.
 The school was housed in three classrooms with an office and restrooms on the second floor of the back wing of the No. 1 Middle School of High Tech Park.
-The school grew to thirteen students by the end of the first academic year, and by the end of the second year, the growing student population necessitated that the school relocated.
-In August 1998, ISQ moved to the fourth floor of the Children's Club at the Qingdao Children's Activity Center, No. 6 Donghai Road.
+The school grew to thirteen students by the end of the first academic year, and by the end of the second year, the growing student population necessitated that the school be relocated.
+In August 1998, the International School of Qingdao moved to the fourth floor of the Children's Club at the Qingdao Children's Activity Center, No. 6 Donghai Road.
 The steady increase in enrollment required the school once more to acquire more classroom and office space at the activity center.

-Because of its continued growth, ISQ again relocated to a larger campus.
-ISQ started its 2007–2008 academic year on a new campus in the Laoshan district.
+Because of its continued growth, International School of Qingdao again relocated to a larger campus.
+International School of Qingdao started its 2007–2008 academic year on a new campus in the Laoshan district.
 The school's current campus is located in the Licang district of Qingdao, at No. 26 Tianshui Lu.
 The school moved to this new campus in 2017.